Konfekt/vim-office/README.md

 - Either [LibreOffice](https://www.libreoffice.org/download/download/) which is an office suite that (together with a common text browser such as `lynx`) can handle all those formats listed above, except `PDF`s.
     (On Microsoft Windows, ensure after its installation that the path of the folder containing the executable, by default `%ProgramFiles%\LibreOffice\program`, is added to the `%PATH%` environment variable.
+- Or [Tika](https://tika.apache.org/download.html) which is a content extractor that can handle all those formats listed above and many more.
     To use it:

     1. Download the latest runnable `tika-app-...jar` from [Tika](https://tika.apache.org/download.html) to `~/bin/tika.jar` (on Linux) respectively `%USERPROFILE%\bin` (on Microsoft Windows).